Afghanistan situation to figure in India-Russia talks tomorrow

 Besides holding talks with Lavrov, Jaishankar will also meet deputy prime minister Yuri Borisov, his counterpart for the inter-governmental commission on trade, economic, scientific, technological and cultural cooperation, and the chairman of the state Duma committee on international affairs, Leonid Slutsky.

-Jaishankar will also deliver a speech on “India-Russia ties in a changing world” at the prestigious Primakov Institute of World Economy and International Relations.
+Jaishankar also delivered a speech on “India-Russia ties in a changing world” at the prestigious Primakov Institute of World Economy and International Relations.